Micro and Nanofabrication Facility

-Paulo obtained is MSc in Physics Engineering from Instituto Superior Técnico in 2014 where worked at INESC-MN on the development of magnetic flux concentrators with a gap size below 1um coupled to nanometric spin valve sensors.
-In 2018, he obtained his PhD in Physics from the Université Grenoble-Alpes (France) where he studied and developed double barrier magnetic tunnel junctions with in-plane and out-of-plane anisotropy for magnetoresistive random access memories controlled by spin transfer torque (STT-MRAM) at SPINTEC labs (CEA Grenoble).
+Paulo obtained his MSc in Physics Engineering from Instituto Superior Técnico in 2014 where worked at INESC-MN on the development of magnetic flux concentrators with a gap size below 1um coupled to nanometric spin valve sensors.
+In 2018, he obtained his PhD in Physics from the Université Grenoble-Alpes (France) where he studied and developed double barrier magnetic tunnel junctions with in-plane and out-of-plane anisotropy for magnetoresistive random access memories controlled by spin-transfer torque (STT-MRAM) at SPINTEC labs (CEA Grenoble).
 His research was dedicated to the study of the interplay between in-plane and out-of-plane torques in double magnetic tunnel junctions with in-plane magnetization.
-Besides, he demonstrated the modulation of spin transfer torque in sub-300nm perpendicular double magnetic tunnel junctions for improved read and write operations in STT-MRAM.
-He holds a patent for the development of a seedless multilayer with enhanced perpendicular anisotropy to be used as a top reference in perpendicular magnetic tunnel junctions.
+Besides, he demonstrated the modulation of spin-transfer torque in sub-300nm perpendicular double magnetic tunnel junctions for improved read and write operations in STT-MRAM.
+He holds a patent for the development of a seedless multilayer with enhanced perpendicular anisotropy to be used as top reference in perpendicular magnetic tunnel junctions.

 - Coelho, P., Leitao, D.C., Antunes, J., Cardoso, S. and Freitas, P.P., (2014)